 We don’t want money to be your reason for not attending

-Whether this sounds interesting to you or not, we want to hear from you.
+Whether this sounds interesting to you or not, we want to hear

 What do you like / dislike about the program?
 What are we missing that will help us improve?